 Some offer secret entrances with concealed elevators, while the interiors can range from cheesy romantic to full-on luxury.

-If you are just looking to “take a break”, you can also try one of the many hot spring hotels at Beitou Hot Spring.
+If you are just looking to “take a break”, you can also try one of the many hot spring hotels in Beitou (see #5).
 The nicer private springs usually come with a bed, essentially serving the same purpose as a love hotel.

 Karaoke, or Karaoke TV (KTV) is a super popularity activity among people of all ages in Taiwan.
 Typically a group of friends shares a private room, where they select songs from a digital system and sing their hearts out into microphones with a range of reverb effects.
 Guests can order snacks and drinks to the room, including booze.
 These are go-to places for people having birthday parties, a night out with colleagues, or a when there’s rainy weather or a typhoon.

 The most popular KTV chains are Holiday and Partyworld.
 These places have some but not many English songs, but if you want all-Enlish KTV with an INCREDIBLE selection of music, make a reservation at EST via their Facebook page.

 More popular among young teens, Movie TV (MTV) is the same concept, except you choose a video to watch on a large screen in a private room.
 For many youths, this may be the only way to get a bit of private time with their partner.

 U2 MTV is a popular chain of MTV bars, with a couple locations in Ximending (#37) and elsewhere in Taipei.

 Do you have any idea what the differences between Taiwanese and Beijing opera are?
 You can experience performances from both, as well as Taiwanese aboriginal ones, on the stage at TaipeiEYE, an authentic performing arts center in central Taipei.
 The programs change month and are always expertly executed.
 Don’t be surprised if they invite you up on the stage!